fedx21dragon/fedx21dragon/README.md

 # Fedx21dragon
 Hi,
-my Name is Federico, i'm a Computer Science Student at the University of Heidelberg and this is my Github page.
+my Name is Federico, i'm a Computer Science Student at the University of Heidelberg and this is my Github profile.
 In my free time a dable in frontend development and learning different programming langueges

 ### 🧰 Languages and Tools